harishg2627/Excel-Dashboard-Projects./README.md

 - Practical application of Excel for **business performance analytics**
 - Hands-on experience with **interactive dashboards, KPIs, and slicers**
 - Improved ability to convert raw ecommerce data into **visual insights for decision-making**

----

-If you'd like, I can help you turn this into a portfolio-ready write-up or even a LinkedIn post.
-Want to take it further?